 Equipped with an ergonomic handle, nickel-plated chain, and adjustable footrests, the Concept2 model D comes with a comfortable 14-inch high seat, adjustable monitor arm and perfect geometry.

 The dependable performance took this rower to the first place of the bestselling list, firmly setting the standard for indoor rowing machines and competitive machine rowing.
-Available for what is a reasonably affordable price, it will last a lifetime, being durable enough to take the daily abuse of high intensity training.
+Available for what is a reasonably affordable price, it will last what seems to be a lifetime, being durable enough to take the daily abuse of high intensity training.

 The Reliable Concept2 Model D Indoor Rowing Machine